ranranrunforit/AI-Infra/llm_deployment/README.md

 **Important**: Never commit secrets to Git!
 Create them manually:

-Step 1: Create the Namespace
+# Step 1: Create the Namespace
 Since your initial command tried to use llm-platform, let’s create that one:

 kubectl create namespace llm-platform

-Step 2: Create the Secret
+# Step 2: Create the Secret
 Now that the namespace exists, your original command will work:

 kubectl create secret generic llm-api-secrets ` --from-literal=HUGGING_FACE_TOKEN=your-actual-token-here `
   --from-literal=PINECONE_API_KEY=your-key-if-using-pinecone `
-  -n llm-platform

-# Create the secrets
-kubectl create secret generic llm-api-secrets \
-  --from-literal=HUGGING_FACE_TOKEN=your-actual-token-here \
-  --from-literal=PINECONE_API_KEY=your-key-if-using-pinecone \
   -n llm-platform

 # Verify the secret was created